Our club is friendly, fun and helpful. Please contact the club commodore before race day if you would like help getting your boat ready for racing.

 - Observe boats rounding the windward mark noting any that touch the buoy and if they take their penalty.

 - Relocate to the finish line.
-The side of the start/finish line that the committee boat is anchored depends on if the course was run Port or Starboard with the objective being to make sure the committee boat buoy is “outside” the course, (so the boats do not have to negotiate past the committee boat buoy as they sail through the course).
+The side of the start/finish line that the committee boat is anchored on depends on if the course was run Port or Starboard with the objective being to make sure the committee boat buoy is “outside” the course, (so the boats do not have to negotiate past the committee boat buoy as they sail through the course).

 - Record the order boats finish the race.